Guo, H

 Abstract

-Results Nineteen participants were interviewed.
-Many technical and practical barriers exist for the participants when accessing remote primary care.
-Due to the different levels of access to resources, these barriers impact the most disadvantaged people the most.
-In addition, participants feel the need for in-person interactions to address concerns and believe remote services should not replace in-person care.
+Results: Nineteen participants were interviewed.
+Many technical and practical barriers were reported as existing for the participants when accessing primary care remotely.
+Due to the different levels of access to resources, these barriers affected the most disadvantaged people to the greatest degree.
+In addition, participants felt the need for in- person interactions to address some concerns and believed remote services should not replace in- person care.
+Conclusion: Overall, older Chinese migrants felt few benefits from using remote primary care services.
+In the current digital context of the NHS, it is crucial to keep multimodal services available while rolling out new service modes, and to consider the needs of different populations to ensure equitable access.

 ![]() |